Jack Bostock: Early career

 Bostock was contracted to the St. George Illawarra Dragons as a junior coming through the ranks, before signing with the Dolphins for their inaugural 2023 NRL season.

 Dolphins (2023–)

 In round 5 of the 2023 NRL season, Bostock made his first grade debut and played the full eighty minutes on the wing for the Dolphins in their 38−12 loss to the St. George Illawarra Dragons at WIN Stadium.

 In the 2024 NRL season, Bostock played twenty-three matches and scored fourteen tries for the Dolphins.
 These included a hat-trick in the club's 44-16 victory over Parramatta in round 7.
 He was named as the Dally M (Dally Messenger) Rookie of the Year.

 In round 15 of the 2025 NRL season, Bostock scored four tries for the Dolphins in their 58-4 victory over North Queensland.
-In round 16, he incurred an ACL injury and was sidelined until 2026.
+In round 16, he incurred an ACL injury and was sidelined until round 9 2026.

+Representative

+He made his New South Wales début on 8 July 2026 in the 12-30 win over Queensland in Match III of the 2026 State of Origin series; he replaced Brian To'o.